jesseduffield/lazygit/docs/Config.md

   splitDiff: 'auto' # one of 'auto' | 'always'
   skipRewordInEditorWarning: false # for skipping the confirmation before launching the reword editor
   border: 'single' # one of 'single' | 'double' | 'rounded' | 'hidden'
+  commitSummaryFormat: 'SHA: %H%nDate: %aD%nAuthor: %aN <%aE>%n%n%B' # for copying into clipboard a summary of a commit
 git:
   paging:
     colorArg: always